ACA Marketing Compliance for Agents: The CMS Rules, in Plain English

 Here is the operator’s view, and it is the same one we apply to our own book.
 Agents who treat CMS rules as friction cut corners and end up in complaint files.
 Agents who build the rules into the funnel — captured consent, recorded review, honest subsidy framing — produce a paper trail that protects commissions and a clean lead source that survives an audit.

 We can say that because we run the systems.
-Our own senior-market book runs around $7.40 cost per lead with roughly a 1-in-6 close rate across 17 live campaigns and 48,210 leads trailing twelve months.
-The conversion systems and ad discipline behind those numbers are the same ones we apply to ACA — accurate creative converts better and audits cleaner.
+We run our own final-expense and senior-market lead operation, so this comes from live campaigns, not theory.
+The conversion systems and ad discipline behind it are the same ones we apply to ACA — accurate creative converts better and audits cleaner.

 A few ways the rules shape good ACA marketing: